urcsc174/2021-spring-csc210/syllabus.md

 # Course Syllabus:<br>DMS 290 - Front-end Web Design

-"Front-end" is an industry term that refers to the focus on HTML, CSS and JavaScript, which differentiates this course from the formal programming courses.
-Topics include Information Architecture, visual design, use of client libraries (mostly JS), and asset management strategies; we will also cover Content Management Systems and introduce web databases using PHP and MySQL.
+Web design focuses on the visual and interactive aspects of web sites using HTML, CSS, and JavaScript.
+Topics include information architecture, page layout and formatting, color theory, and typography.
+We will also cover Content Management Systems and introduce web databases using PHP and MySQL.

+**Prerequisite:** Previous experience with HTML, CSS, and JavaScript strongly recommended.

 - Section: **DMS 290-1**
 - Title: **Front-end Web Design**